Trump files lawsuit against the New York Times and niece over 2018 tax records story

 Trump asks judge to block release of tax returns, blasts Biden Justice Dept. for authorizing release

 Donald Trump’s suit alleges that the New York Times influenced Mary Trump to help them acquire confidential documents despite a settlement agreement that she had signed after a legal challenge to Fred Trump Sr.’s will.
-In her 2020 book “Too Much and Never Enough,” Mary Trump detailed how she helped the reporters attain Donald Trump’s financial records.
+In her 2020 book “Too Much and Never Enough,” Mary Trump detailed how she helped the reporters obtain Donald Trump’s financial records.

-At 3 a.m., she took 19 boxes of documents from Farrell Fritz, the law firm that helped her challenge the estate of Fred Trump Sr., and handed them over to the journalists.
+At 3 a.m. one day in 2017, she took 19 boxes of documents from Farrell Fritz, the law firm that helped her challenge the estate of Fred Trump Sr., and handed them over to the journalists.
 A lawyer at the firm had told her she was entitled to take the documents, as long as at least one copy was left behind, Mary Trump said.

 “It wasn’t enough for me to volunteer at an organization helping Syrian refugees,” she wrote.
 “I had to take Donald down.”